-The Robert M. Linsley Geology Museum exhibits minerals, rocks, and fossils, highlighting the beauty and wonder of these objects while also informing visitors about how geologists study the Earth.
-Threaded throughout the museum is a specific focus on what we know about New York State's geologic past.
+The Robert M. Linsley Geology Museum, located off the atrium in the Robert H.N.
+Ho Science Center, exhibits minerals, gems, rocks, and fossils, highlighting the beauty and wonder of these objects while also informing visitors about how geologists study the Earth.
+Threaded throughout the museum are displays focusing on the geology and geologic history of New York State.

 Monday thru Friday: 9:30 a.m. to 4:30 p.m.

 Additional open hours occasionally are scheduled to accommodate Ho Tung Visualization Lab visitors, and special weekend hours typically are added for campus events, such as Family Weekend, Graduation, and Reunion.

 We are fortunate to have many specimens of exceptional quality in the museum, including spectacular gems and mineral clusters, and well-preserved fossils of scorpion-like eurypterids, large dipleura dekayi trilobites, and a 7-foot-long mammoth tusk, to name just a few.

 The most famous fossil in the Linsley Geology Museum is Colgate's oviraptor dinosaur egg, one of the first complete dinosaur eggs ever discovered.
 The egg is displayed along with its rich history, including not only its origin and discovery but also how it came to Colgate, its many Colgate connections, and its infamous history here at Colgate.